 At Woodside Priory, school leaders received more than 100 emails about grading from parents and students in a 36-hour window, the "overwhelming majority" of which "were advocating for keeping letter grades to acknowledge the hard work of our most motivated and highly performing students," Head of Upper School Brian Schlaak wrote in a message to families last week.

-"We have ... students with no quiet or private place to attend class or do their school work, students whose families cannot pay rent in the 'shelter in place' scenario and are thereby intensely distracted by issues more pressing than grades, students who have lost family members to COVID-19," Schlaak wrote.
+"We have students with consistently spotty access to broadband, students with no quiet or private place to attend class or do their school work, students whose families cannot pay rent in the 'shelter in place' scenario and are thereby intensely distracted by issues more pressing than grades, students who have lost family members to COVID-19, international students who had or are having trouble getting home," Schlaak wrote.
+"We have international kids who would need to attend the synchronous aspects of their instruction at 2 a.m.
+We have students with learning differences for whom this format of instruction is almost wholly ineffective."

-At Menlo School, administrators decided that high school students' grades cannot drop below the yearlong grade they earned in third quarter but they can improve.
-If students "stop engaging meaningfully in their coursework," though, teachers can give them an "incomplete," the school wrote to families.
+Menlo School decided that middle school students will get letter grades for English, math, science, world language, history and computer science courses but creative arts and physical education will be pass/fail.
+High school students' grades cannot drop below the yearlong grade they earned in third quarter but they can improve — though if students "stop engaging meaningfully in their coursework," teachers can give them an "incomplete," the school wrote to families.

 Students at the all-girls Castilleja School will also receive letter grades but have no final exams this semester.
 Head of School Nanci Kauffman said the administration wanted to provide continuity for students — and stick with a model that would be "sustainable" considering the likelihood of extended school closures.